FedEx Express Flight 1406

 FedEx Express Flight 1406 was an American domestic cargo flight from Memphis International Airport, Memphis, Tennessee, to Logan International Airport in Boston, Massachusetts, that suffered an in-flight cargo fire over New York on September 5, 1996.
-The three crew members and two passengers on board successfully evacuated after an emergency landing at Stewart International Airport in New Windsor, New York.
+The three crew members and two passengers on board successfully evacuated after an emergency landing at Stewart International Airport in Newburgh, New York.
 After the evacuation, the DC-10 was consumed by fire.
-After an extensive investigation, the National Transportation Safety Board was unable to determine what caused the fire.
-Nevertheless, the Federal Aviation Administration made recommendations to prevent similar incidents from occurring in the future.
+After an extensive investigation, the National Transportation Safety Board (NTSB) could not determine what caused the fire.
+Nevertheless, the Federal Aviation Administration (FAA) made recommendations to prevent similar incidents from occurring in the future.

+Background

 Aircraft

-The aircraft involved was a McDonnell Douglas DC-10-10F, registered as N68055; it first flew in 1975, and after service with Continental Airlines, it joined the Federal Express fleet in 1980.
+The aircraft involved, manufactured in 1975, was a McDonnell Douglas DC-10-10CF registered as N68055 with serial number 37809.
+The aircraft name was Chandra Renee.
+It had logged onto more than 38271 airframe hours and 17818 take-off and landing cycles and was equipped with three General Electric CF6-6D engines.

 Crew

 There were three crew members and two passengers on Flight 1406.
-The Captain (47), had 12,344 flight hours; the First Officer (41), had 6,535 flight hours; and the Flight Engineer (45) had 3,704 flight hours.
+The Captain (47), had 12,344 flight hours, 2,504 of which were logged on the DC-10; the First Officer (41), had 6,535 flight hours, 1,338 of which were logged on the DC-10; and the Flight Engineer (45) had 3,704 flight hours, 188 of which were logged on the DC-10.
 Also on board were two FedEx employees (including Vietnam veteran and Eastern Air Lines pilot Frederick S. Olmsted Jr.) sitting in jumpseats.